JuliaCI/PkgTemplates.jl/docs/src/index.md

 Pkg.add(PackageSpec(path=dirname(dirname(pwd()))))
 ```

-The simplest template requires no arguments.
+The simplest template, assuming that you have set up the `github.user` Git option globally with `git config`, requires no arguments.

 ```@repl usage